How to use a snuffle mat

 The Ruffle Snuffle can also be used as a great distraction for your dog, for example, whilst at the groomers, helping your dog sit quietly under the table at the pub.

-Slowing down fast eaters
+The best snuffle mat for Slowing down fast eaters

 Mealtimes for dogs are boring.
 They often get fed once a day, from a bowl, where they can just gulp down one of their favourite things, food.
 Or they may just ignore it and hardly eat at all, because it is just plain boring.
 A Ruffle Snuffle mat can change all this.
 Once you have taught your dog to sniff for treats you can then start adding more kibble ( dry food) and transition it to replace their bowl at mealtimes.
 Split your dog’s meal into two sessions to extend the activity further.
 Remember to remove the mat and not leave it alone with your dog or puppy.